Ha-So/Amaya-Ko/README.md

 Amaya & Ko is the story of Amaya who goes on a journey to retrieve her lost brother's momento with an unlikely spirit friend.

+## Awards:

+Won first place in the December 2018 Career Showcase at Oregon State University.
+Judging done by employers in attendance.

 ## Screenshots:

 Dynamic movement, art and story -